Skip to main contentSkip to search

 You need an IPRC — or disagree with one

-An IPRC (Identification, Placement and Review Committee) formally decides whether your child is an "exceptional pupil" and what placement they get.
+An IPRC (Identification, Placement and Review Committee) decides if your child is an "exceptional pupil" and what placement they get.

 Take it to your board's SEAC

-Every Ontario school board has a Special Education Advisory Committee (SEAC) — a committee that includes parent-association representatives and advises the board on special education programs and services.
+Every Ontario school board has a Special Education Advisory Committee (SEAC).

 Get everything in writing

-Whatever your school problem is, one habit multiplies your leverage: everything in writing.
+Whatever your school problem is, one habit helps: put it in writing.

 What this can and cannot do